 Sergeant Jensen moves to the side, takes the papers Boone is holding out, and walks behind him to give them to Major Stone.
 After reading the letters Stone calls for guards to place Johnstone under arrest.
 They all watch Johnstone being taken away.
 When the office door closes Stone, asks, “What brings you to Santa Fe?”

 “Buying some land along the Gila River to establish a farm...,” they’re interrupted by shouting outside.
 All three race for the door, across the main office, and out the front door.
-Johnstone is lying on the ground, and it’s clear his neck is broken with his chest caved in.
+Johnstone is lying on the ground and it’s clear his neck is broken with his chest caved in.

-Boone looks at Sam, and she says, “When they brought the Captain out he knocked the guards down, and jumped on Morgan.
-He dug his heels in, and Morgan went up on his hind legs.
+Boone looks at Sam, and she says, “When they brought the Captain out he knocked the guards down and jumped on Morgan.
+He dug his heels in and Morgan went up on his hind legs.
 Threw the Captain right off.
 He landed on his back.
 I think he broke his neck when he landed, but Morgan spun around and stomped both front feet on his chest to make sure he didn’t get up.”

 Boone smiles, walks over to Morgan, and spends a few minutes telling him what a good horse he is while stroking him and calming him down.

-Several minutes are spent with people writing a report on what they know of what happened, then Sam and Boone leave the fort.
+Several minutes are spent with people writing a report on what they know of what happened then Sam and Boone leave the fort.
 When they get back to their camp and tell the others they all laugh about Morgan kicking the Captain so thoroughly.

 Purchasing the land takes a lot of their money.
-However, they are left with a decent amount in the bank, and Boone spends some of it on tools and the materials to build the dam.
+However, they are left with a decent amount in the bank and Boone spends some of it on tools and the materials to build the dam.
 The purchases include rock chisels, hammers, and an engineering book on building a dam of the type Boone wants to build.
 The last of their money is taken out as coin and placed in Boone’s saddlebags.

-The trip back to the Gila River is without incident, and they return to the camp in late May.
-All are glad to see them back safely, and with the title to the land they want.
+The trip back to the Gila River is without incident and they return to the camp in late May.
+All are glad to see them back safely and with the title to the land they want.

-The ladies remaining in camp have a good time interacting with the Apache women, and both groups learn things from each other.
-Although it doesn’t take up their whole day a lot of the time of the Nichols ladies is spent distributing stores belonging to the Apache, and also selling or trading other items to the miners and the Indians.
+The ladies remaining in camp have a good time interacting with the Apache women and both groups learn things from each other.
+Although it doesn’t take up their whole day a lot of the time of the Nichols ladies is spent distributing stores belonging to the Apache and also selling or trading other items to the miners and the Indians.
 The miners buy a lot of coffee, sugar, flour, and other food items while the Apache men trade for gunpowder, balls, and lead.
 Some of the Apache women trade for small quantities of the other goods which aren’t part of the agreement with the Army.

-On the whole the weeks spent in camp waiting for the others to return from Santa Fe are a pleasant time for the ladies.
+On the whole the weeks spent in camp waiting for the others to return from Santa Fe are a pleasant time for the Nichols ladies.
 However, there is one unpleasant event about two weeks after Boone leaves on the trip.

-A few miners who are angry about the disarmament rule arrive, and take their time tying the horses to the rope line.
+A few miners who are angry about the disarmament rule arrive and take their time tying the horses to the rope line.
 Mary, Heidi, Olive, and Light Fawn are all visible unloading some goods from Wagon 6 for the Apache.
 The men at the horses quickly draw their guns and point them at the ladies.
 One of the smirking men is about to speak while walking to the wagons when a shotgun blast knocks him on his back when it hits his chest.
-The men turn to where the blast came from to see Lee standing beside the front of Wagon 5 with a shotgun in her hands, and gunpowder smoke in front of one barrel.
+The men turn to where the blast came from to see Lee standing beside the front of Wagon 5 with a shotgun in her hands and gunpowder smoke in front of one barrel.
 Another man is turning toward Lee when Dark Fawn says, from the rear of Wagon 6, “Drop the guns.”
-The men turn to look her way, and see Dark Fawn, Gretel, and Elsa all pointing shotguns at them.
+The men turn to look her way to see Dark Fawn, Gretel, and Elsa all pointing shotguns at them.
 A noise at the wagon has them turn to see the ladies who were unloading the goods are now pointing shotguns at them too.

-Mary says, “Drop your guns, or we’ll shoot.”
+Mary says, “Drop your guns or we’ll shoot.”
 The men drop the guns.
 “You can collect the guns from the Town Marshall in Arizona City after his next visit here.
 Now git, and don’t ever come back.
 And take that garbage with you.”
 The men pick up their dead, mount up, and leave.